rbjoseph/lottery-project/_stories/south-africa.md

 The money is allocated in terms of four categories: Charities, Sports and Recreation, Arts, Culture and National Heritage and Miscellaneous.
 Over the years almost R22- billion has been granted to “good causes”.

 Adjudications on funding applications are done by committees – known as distributing agencies – which are appointed by the Minister of Trade and Industry.

+### The team

+In South Africa the Gaming the Lottery team was headed up by Raymond Joseph.
+Others involved were data journalists Daniela Lepiz and Roxanne Joseph, data analyst Adi Eyal and data wrangler/analyst Damian Schlechter and, [OCCRP ](https://www.occrp.org/en)Africa editor Khadija Sharife.
+[Trace](https://openup.org.za/trace), a project of civic tech organisation [OpenUp](http://www.openup.org.za/) scraped the lottery data for a search tool and also assisted with research, analysis and infographics.
+The [Fund for Investigative Journalism](http://fij.org/) and Trust Africa supported the project.
+A special thanks to Seamus Reynolds for additional research and support.

 <p class="more-end"></p>